Success through cooperation:

 Mercedes-Benz vehicle data for improved road safety for all road users - Mercedes-Benz Car-to-X Hazard Warnings provide hazard warnings in real time (Local Hazard Information)

 Mercedes-Benz has been using mobile networking technologies as standard since 2013 to transmit hazard warnings from vehicle to vehicle ("Car-to-Car").
 Mercedes-Benz vans and passenger cars that are equipped with Car-to-X technology and whose owners have activated Live Traffic Service and agreed to the sharing of data detect a variety of different hazardous situations, such as heavy rain, the end of tailbacks, broken-down vehicles or heavy braking.
 Many of these hazards can be detected automatically by Mercedes-Benz passenger cars and vans without any driver activity due to the seamless integration of the Car-to-X system into the vehicle systems.
 For hazards that are not or not yet automatically detectable, an efficient manual reporting option has been created.
 Animals on the road or wrong-way drivers can be reported to the Mercedes Cloud at the touch of a button.
 With the Local Hazard Information interface, Mercedes-Benz offers aggregated data on validated and local hazard information from Mercedes-Benz vehicles.
-Other participants in the Mobility Data Space can access this sensor-based, anonymised data, which is made available with customer consent, in order to offer services with the aim of making mobility safer in the long term.
+Other members in the Mobility Data Space can access this sensor-based, anonymised data, which is made available with customer consent, in order to offer services with the aim of making mobility safer in the long term.
 Mercedes-Benz is taking a further step to increase road safety based on data.

 Information on the actual state of battery charge and remaining range of electric vehicles (Electric Vehicle Status)

 With the Electric Vehicle Status interface, Mercedes-Benz provides data on the actual state of battery charge and the remaining range of a specific electric vehicle.
 Based on this data, which is made accessible via the Mobility Data Space, a prediction of the next charging stop is possible.
-By integrating this data into their application, participants in the Mobility Data Space can proactively contact drivers of electric vehicles to plan the next stop at a charging station.
+By integrating this data into their application, members in the Mobility Data Space can proactively contact drivers of electric vehicles to plan the next stop at a charging station.
 This data is also relevant for the provision of smart charging services.
 This offer potentials for increasing user-friendliness in the context of electric mobility.
 Moreover, efficient solutions for managing traffic and charging infrastructure and an optimisation of travel planning can be realised.

 Information on fuel level and remaining range of vehicles (Fuel Status)

 With the Fuel Status interface, Mercedes-Benz offers data on the actual fuel level and the remaining range of Mercedes-Benz vehicles.
-Based on this data, participants in the Mobility Data Space can develop individual service applications – e.g. a smartphone-based recommendation of filling stations or individual discount campaigns for fuel and filling station shop offers.
+Based on this data, members in the Mobility Data Space can develop individual service applications – e.g. a smartphone-based recommendation of filling stations or individual discount campaigns for fuel and filling station shop offers.
 Again, based on this data, which can be accessed via the Mobility Data Space, mobility solutions can be realised that aim to increase user-friendliness, efficient traffic management and an optimisation of travel planning.

 [ui!]
 Urban Mobility Innovations